sechope/sechope23.github.io/accepted_papers.md

 anti-stalking features to prevent trackers from being abused.
    </details><br>

-2. Understanding the Behaviors of Toxic Accounts on Reddit\
-   **Deepak Kumar**, Jeff Hancock, Kurt Thomas, Zakir Durumeric\
-   Stanford University, Google
-   <details><summary>Abstract</summary>
-    Toxic content is the top form of hate and harassment experienced online.
-While many studies have investigated the types of toxic content posted online, the effects that such content has on people, and the impact of potential defenses, no study has captured the behaviors of the accounts that engage in this behavior or how such attacks are operationalized.
-In this talk, we will present a measurement study of 929K accounts that post toxic comments on Reddit over an 18 month period.
-Combined, these accounts posted over 14 million toxic comments that encompass insults, identity attacks, threats of violence, and sexual harassment.
-We will explore the impact that these accounts have on Reddit, the targeting strategies that abusive accounts adopt, and the distinct patterns that distinguish classes of abusive accounts.
-Our analysis can inform the nuanced interventions needed to curb unwanted toxic behaviors online.
-   </details><br>

-3. Financial Abuse in Intimate Partnerships: Enabling Platform Resilience and Prevention\
+2. Financial Abuse in Intimate Partnerships: Enabling Platform Resilience and Prevention\
     **Arkaprabha Bhattacharya** , Rosanna Bellini, Kevin Lee, Vineeth Ravi, Jessica Staddon\
     JPMorgan Chase, Cornell University
     <details><summary>Abstract</summary>
     Research has highlighted the malicious role that digital technologies can play in exacerbating existing forms of harm such as non-consensual surveillance, doxxing, and harassment in intimate partner violence (IPV) contexts.
 Although the growth of online and mobile consumer banking has improved convenience, protection against financial harms such as fraud and abuse remains challenging.
 The computer security community has been developing new techniques to detect and mitigate harms, yet further understanding of intimate partner financial abuse (IPFA) — an area with unique security challenges — is required.
 In this work we explore the challenges of automating support for identifying IPFA in complaints received by many financial institutions, and demonstrate that complaints are rich sources of threat intelligence for understanding financial abuse.
 Our contributions include a concrete definition and a corpus of examples of possible IPFA, and the identification of financial products and risk factors associated with IPFA.
     </details><br>

-4. Anti-Privacy and Anti-Security Advice on TikTok: Case Studies of Technology-Enabled Surveillance and Control in Intimate Partner and Parent-Child Relationships\
+3. Anti-Privacy and Anti-Security Advice on TikTok: Case Studies of Technology-Enabled Surveillance and Control in Intimate Partner and Parent-Child Relationships\
    **Miranda Wei**, Eric Zeng, Tadayoshi Kohno, Franziska Roesner\
    University of Washington, Carnegie Mellon University
    <details><summary>Abstract</summary>
     Modern technologies including smartphones, AirTags, and tracking apps enable surveillance and control in interpersonal relationships.
 In this work, we study videos posted on TikTok that give advice for how to surveil or control others through technology, focusing on two interpersonal contexts: intimate partner relationships and parent-child relationships.
 We collected 98 videos across both contexts and investigate (a) what types of surveillance or control techniques the videos describe, (b) what assets are being targeted, (c) the reasons that TikTok creators give for using these techniques, and (d) defensive techniques discussed.
 Additionally, we make observations about how social factors – including social acceptability, gender, and TikTok culture – are critical context for the existence of this anti-privacy and anti-security advice.
 We discuss the use of TikTok as a rich source of qualitative data for future studies and make recommendations for technology designers around interpersonal surveillance and control.
    </details><br>

-5. Hate Raids on Twitch: Echoes of the Past, New Modalities, and Implications for Platform Governance\
+4. Hate Raids on Twitch: Echoes of the Past, New Modalities, and Implications for Platform Governance\
    **Catherine Han**, Joseph Seering, Deepak Kumar, Jeffrey T. Hancock, Zakir Durumeric\
    Stanford University
    <details><summary>Abstract</summary>